Why Your Email Address Could Be Costing You Everything (And How to Fix It)

 Here’s what’s happening right now:

-- 30% more BEC attacks were reported by March 2025 alone
+30% more BEC attacks by March 2025

-- 40% of phishing emails are now AI-generated, making them incredibly convincing
+40% of phishing emails are AI-generated

 The attackers aren’t just getting smarter—they’re using artificial intelligence to study your writing style, your business relationships, and your payment patterns.
 It’s like having a professional con artist with a PhD in your business.